Derry City exit Europe after 2-0 Riga defeat

 Thirteen years on from a 1-1 draw in the same city, Akintunde spurned a gilt-edged chance to halve the deficit when eyeball-to-eyeball with Nils Purins in the Riga goal.

-Danny Lafferty crashed an effort into the side netting but Derry found themselves behind when in a carbon copy of last week's opener Douglas Aurelio pulled a cross back into the area and Ramos latched onto the ball to fire past Brian Maher.
+Danny Lafferty crashed an effort into the side netting but Derry found themselves behind when in a carbon copy of last week's opener Douglas Aurelio pulled a cross back into the area and Ramos latched on to the ball to fire past Brian Maher.

 Purins gifted Brandon Kavanagh an opportunity to equalise but his attempt just sailed over as the Foylesiders went in 1-0 behind.